icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [@schedule-x/angular](https://github.com/schedule-x/schedule-x) - Material design event calendar.
 * [angular-calendar-timeline](https://github.com/oOps1627/angular-calendar-timeline) - A timeline for Angular 13+ that shows tasks or events on a timeline in different modes: days, weeks, and months.
 This library is pretty small and DOESN'T use big dependencies like JQuery or Moment.js.
 Library also supports SSR.

+#### Captcha

+* [ngx-turnstile](https://github.com/verto-health/ngx-turnstile) - Cloudflare Turnstile for Angular.
+* [ng-hcaptcha](https://github.com/leNicDev/ng-hcaptcha) - Provides an easy to use component for [hCaptcha](https://hcaptcha.com/).
+* [angular-yandex-smart-captcha](https://github.com/flowXM/angular-yandex-smart-captcha) - This library adds the Yandex SmartCaptcha component to your Angular application, providing an easy way to integrate CAPTCHA protection into your forms and other user interactions.
+* [go-captcha-angular](https://github.com/wenlng/go-captcha-angular) - A simple, easy-to-use, interactive, and secure behavioral verification code that implements verification modes such as text/graphic clicking, sliding/dragging, and rotation.
+* [ng-recaptcha-2](https://github.com/LakhveerChahal/ng-recaptcha-2) - Angular 18 fork of [ng-recaptcha](https://github.com/DethAriel/ng-recaptcha).
+Alternatively, you create your own service that implements Google's reCAPTCHA with the help of this [article](https://ben-5.azurewebsites.net/2024/9/5/google-recaptcha-v3-with-angular/#google_vignette).

 #### Carousels

 * [ngu-carousel](https://github.com/uiuniversal/ngu-carousel) - Angular Universal carousel.